 Zollinger Atlas is one of the most trusted sources to learn about surgical operations.
 It explains each procedure in detail.
 The drawings highlight every key action surgeons must remember while performing the operation.

 More specifically, the app contains over 1,800 pictures for performing surgical procedures, closure, and postoperative care.

 Every topic is organized in a specific order, so you can navigate easily or find the contents through a simple search bar.
 All search terms are stored in your personal history.

 Furthermore, the app works offline — you can access every text and image on your device anywhere, anytime, even when you are not connected to the Internet.

 4. Zollinger’s Atlas of Surgery – US$249.99

-It covers more than 230 procedures, including laparoscopic operations along with 1600 color highlights that help to grab every important action clearly.
-It is packed with all indications, preoperative preparation, position, incision and exposure, operative preparation, closure and postoperative care.
+It covers more than 230 procedures, including laparoscopic operations, along with 1600 color highlights that help you grab every important action clearly.
+It is packed with all indications, preoperative preparation, position, incision and exposure, operative preparation, closure, and postoperative care.

-3. Im Rich$ – $384.99
+3. I’m Rich$ – $384.99

 2. The Most Expensive App – $400

 Yet another bizarre app that does nothing except display a diamond on your device display.
 The screenshot on the Play store doesn’t show the diamond.
 Instead, it displays the text “you’ll see a shiny diamond here.”